ldarren/pico-client/README.md

 ### Decentralized Configuration
 pico archieved decentralized configuration by making spec files joinable during runtime.

-A spec file with a entry point (a special js file) can form a bundle, the build script generate single .js file based on the configuration file and the entry point
+A spec file with a entry point (a special js file) can be compiled to a bundle file, the build script generate single .js file based on the configuration file and the entry point

 to add external spec to current spec, use dynamic `require` load the external spec and `spawn` to render it